Nikis14/Rus_summarizer/README.md

 The research showed that the best algorithm for summarization is <b>"Mixed"</b> (based on the union of TextRank algorithm and MlSBERT_KMeans).

-All algorithms are in the folder "Summarizers".
+All algorithms are in the folder "src/Rus_summarizers".